 - Academic and professional references are both acceptable

-Application deadline is Jan.
-31st of the application year.
+The application deadline is January 15 of the application year.

 Q. What is the schedule for a typical internship season?